sketch0395/un-dashboard/README.md

    - View discovered devices in topology view
    - Click on devices for detailed information
    - Connect to SSH-enabled devices directly
+   - Right-click on devices to edit properties or set network roles (gateway, switch)
+   - Designate a main gateway for hierarchical network visualization
+   - View gateway-switch connections with visual indicators

 3. **Performance Monitoring**:
    - Select devices to monitor